 We are committed to co-creating an open medium of thinking, knowledge exchange, and deliberation that aims to identify structural features & relational processes of systems that–perhaps counterintuitively–perpetuate the problems that they purport to treat.
 We aim to identify these iatrogenic dynamics, so that we can think about the principles, constructs, and relational characteristics that may be in need of re-engineering.
-We hope that a practice of exploring what we think & what we do, and how we think & how we do things, could mediate reciprocal collaborations that lessen unnecessary human suffering.
+We hope that a practice of exploring what we think & what we do, and how we think & how we do things, could mediate collaborations that produce knowledge, tools, and/or processes that lessen unnecessary human suffering.

 In order to effectively work and intelligibly exchange ideas together, it may be helpful to start with what we do not know.
 We like to remind ourselves that the concept of uncertainty is inherent to any conceptual framework.
-From the heart of the scientific method (which allows for the rejection of the null, but not for an assertion of ‘truth’), to our concept of ‘self’ versus ‘other’ identity, uncertainty makes what we think or believe “fuzzy”.
+From the heart of the scientific method (which allows for the rejection of the null, but not for an assertion of ‘truth’), to our concept of “self” identity, uncertainty makes what we think or believe “fuzzy”.
 It makes it a probability.
-As we communicate, we at But What Do We Know? strive to become aware of our perceptions of “ourselves” in relation to “others” and vice versa, lest we run the risk of a) letting our preconceived expectations close us off to potentially generative interactions and/or b) letting the reflexivity of our preconceived expectations and beliefs about “things”, make them to be so (see active inference).
+As we communicate, we at But What Do We Know? strive to become curious and aware of our perceptions of “ourselves” in relation to “others”/”the external world” and vice versa, lest we run the risk of a) letting our preconceived expectations close us off to potentially generative interactions and/or b) letting the reflexivity of our preconceived expectations and notions about “things”, make them to be so (see active inference).
 In Desmond Tutu’s words:

 Language is very powerful.
 Language does not just describe reality.
 Language creates the reality it describes.